Frequently Asked Questions About Allergies

 Allergies cannot be cured but allergy symptoms can be treated and controlled.
 This may require making changes in your environment or behavior to avoid or reduce exposure to certain allergens.
 Medication also may help relieve allergy symptoms.
 Even with allergy treatment, your body's immune system may continue to react when exposed to allergens.
 In some cases, however, children may outgrow their allergies, particularly those to food.

-Immunotherapy, or allergy shots, is not a cure.
+Immunotherapy, in the form of allergy shots or oral tablets or drops, is not a cure.
 Rather, the shots are a way to significantly lessen the symptoms caused by exposure to specific substances.

 How Does Stress Affect Allergies?